 We wanted to make this amazing day of on-farm fun accessible to everyone.
 So, in 2017 we launched the first annual Bus the Barns to provide a non-cycling option.
 As a Bus the Barns rider, you get to enjoy the same farm tours, gourmet local food and beverage, and live music, plus special on-farm activities designed just for you!
 Join us as we bike and bus to ensure food for every family.

-The 5th Annual Bus the Barns will start and end at Badger Prairie County Park in Verona, WI.
+The 5th Annual Bus the Barns started and ended at Badger Prairie County Park in Verona, WI.

 Schedule of the day:

 Gather at bus for introductions and load up